-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-A significant percentage of PP children were supported by our learning mentor and other teaching assistants in 2020/21.
-This included targeted support for individuals and families to encourage child attendance in school and inschool 1:1 opportunities to share their anxieties and encourage a positive outlook regarding school.
-We had a significant number of PP children start in the school during the 2020/21 academic year and particularly from Term 2 onwards.
+A significant percentage of PP children were supported by our learning mentor and other teaching assistants in 2020/21 and increasingly so in 2021/22..
+This included targeted support for individuals and families to encourage child attendance in school and in-school 1:1 opportunities to share their anxieties and encourage a positive outlook regarding school.
+We had a significant number of PP children start in the school during the last two academic years.
 The data below is based on teacher assessment and progress measured using PUMA and PIRA maths and reading assessments.
 The skills of an HLTA were also developed, taking on more class responsibility, ensuring school knowledge of the curriculum was maximised as opposed to using supply.